kamblekunal430/filedatastore/README.md

 # filedatastore
-A file based key value data store in py
+A file based key value data store in python.